Clemson's Elliott says No. 3 Tigers back on right track - WHIZ News

 “It’s usually after the monotony of the day-by-day (routine), it can really take a toll on you,” Anchrum said.

-He credited coaches with laying a solid foundation of focusing solely on the next opponent, not on what Clemson’s already accomplished or the challenges down the road.
+He credited coaches with laying a solid foundation of focus on looking solely on the next opponent, not on what Clemson’s already accomplished or the major challenges down the road.

 “That’s when they emphasize, ‘Hey, you’ve got to find your motivation today.
 You’ve got to find your edge today.
 What’s going to make you be great,'” he said.

-The Cardinals fired Bobby Petrino eight days after the Clemson debacle last November and brought in Scott Satterfield when the season ended.
-Louisville held on to defeat then-19th-ranked Wake Forest 62-59 this past Saturday, its first win over a ranked opponent since 2016.
+The Cardinals fired Bobby Petrino after the season and brought in Scott Satterfield.
+Louisville held on to defeat then-19th-ranked Wake Forest 62-59 this past Saturday, it’s first win over a ranked opponent since 2019.

 “The one thing we wanted to do was play hard this year,” Satterfield said.
 “We’ve been able to do that.”

-Elliott, also Clemson’s running backs coach, understands how complacency can set in, especially for a team that hadn’t lost since the 2017 playoffs.
+Elliott, also Clemson’s running backs coach, understands how complacency can set it, especially for a team that hadn’t lost since the 2017 playoffs.

 “When you’ve had success, it’s easy to say sometimes, ‘OK, it’s just going to happen,'” he said.
 “That’s why it’s a good reminder.”